10 Books to Read Before Moving to France

 If I spent as much time reading about other people’s adventures in France as I did actually learning French, I’d be fluent many times over.
-Unfortunately for me, I find the adventures of the Americans, Canadians, Brits and Australians who came before me to be much more interesting than doing the hard work of picking up a language.
+Unfortunately for me, I find the stories of the Americans, Canadians, Brits and Australians who came before me to be much more interesting than doing the hard work of picking up a language.
 My loss is your gain.
-Here are the books about France, Paris, the French language and living and moving to France that I’ve read and my thoughts.
+Here are my book recommendations if you’re looking to learn more about moving to France, the French language and French culture.
+These reads will give you a good idea of what to expect of life in France.

-The most common style of writing I consume is about other people’s experiences moving to France.
-Before I moved I was hoping to take advantage of the authors’ lessons learned and see if the pros of French life were worth making the jump across the Atlantic.
+When I first considered moving to Paris, I went in search of other people’s experiences of doing the same.
+I was hoping to take advantage of the authors’ lessons learned and see if the pros of French life were worth making the jump across the Atlantic.

 Almost French: Love and a New Life in Paris